entando/entando-docs/vuepress/docs/next/tutorials/create/ms/run-local.md

 ``` sh
 ent bundle run conference-details
 ```
-When the run is complete, you should see the details MFE with the ID 1 loaded.
+When the run is complete, you should see the details MFE showing the information for the Conference with ID 1.

 >If you want to modify a different row in the database, edit `microfrontends/conference-details/public/index.html` file.
 Change the `id` attribute in this line:
 ``` html